Hong Kong woman jailed for six years for abusing Indonesian maid

 Erwiana had told media she would forgive her former boss, but on Friday she said six years was not enough.

-"It seems that while we recognize maltreatment of migrant workers as bad and that slavery exists in Hong Kong, the Hong Kong government seems to tolerate it," she said outside the court.
+"It seems that while we recognise maltreatment of migrant workers as bad and that slavery exists in Hong Kong, the Hong Kong government seems to tolerate it," she said outside the court.

 "With this sentencing, it is as if the people in government are okay with it."